violines/rest-bundle-showcase/README.md

-# terry-api-show
+# About
-This is a show case for https://github.com/simon-schubert/terry-api
+This is a show case for https://github.com/violines/rest-bundle

 ## Development setup
 1. copy docker/dev/.env.dist to docker/dev/.env and adjust to your needs